Mistylo/Eclipse-Villas-Hotel-Booking-System-Server/README.md

 # Eclipse Villas Hotel Booking System

 A web-based hotel booking system with advanced features, improved UI, and additional functionalities.
 This project is an extension and customization of an existing open-source project.
+Link to Eclipse Villas Hotel Booking App Client - https://github.com/Mistylo/Eclipse-Villas-Hotel-Booking-System-Client

 ---